 “An Incredible Session”

-This was my first Prospero Teaching CPD session but it certainly won’t be my last!
+This was the first time I participated in one of Prospero’s CPD for teachers events but it certainly won’t be my last!

 I highly recommend going to any of the sessions – Prospero Teaching really understands the needs of their teachers and will provide you with strategies for any aspect of your teaching practice that could do with a boost.